-The Canadian Falls Prevention Curriculum (CFPC) basic and facilitator courses are available in English and French as two-day workshops or a five-week e-learning basic course online.
+The Canadian Fall Prevention Curriculum (CFPC) basic and facilitator courses are available as a five-week e-learning basic course online.

 For information about the next CFPC, please visit the University of Victoria Continuing Studies website.

 If you work with older adults in long term care, acute care, home care or in the community, this updated five-week, self-directed, e-learning course will help you acquire the knowledge and skills needed to apply an evidence-based approach to the prevention of falls and fall-related injuries.

 For more information call 250-721-8558 or visit: www.canadianfallprevention.ca.